 What are Areas of Improvement in Self Appraisal?

-The Impact of Thoughtful Feedback on Employee Development
+The Power of Thoughtful Feedback in Employee Growth

 - Encourages Open Communication: Useful feedback nurtures trust and openness, enabling employees to share their opinions, fears, and wishes.
 This leads to stronger relationships and a cohesive team environment.